ntinosk-mtf/etfa2018/README.md

 # ETFA 2018
-Source code for Modbus/TCP fuzzer (MTF-Storm) used for ETFA 2018 paper[2]
+Source code for Modbus/TCP fuzzer (MTF-Storm) used for ETFA 2018 paper [2]

-MTF-Storm[2] extends MTF [1] introducing novel techniques and methods in the selection of values and the format alteration techniques.
+MTF-Storm[2] extends MTF [1] (cf https://github.com/artemiosv/etfa2015) introducing novel techniques and methods in the selection of values and the format alteration techniques.
 MTF-Storm adopts a systematic approach to exercise values of packet fields and format changes, in contrast to the random values and changes used by MTF.